-- Verses 1-4 make up one section: God's pronouncement of judgment upon Edom.
+- Obadiah 1-4 make up one section: God's pronouncement of judgment upon Edom.

-- The second section includes verses 5-9 and describes how Edom will be annihilated.
+- The second section includes Obadiah 5-9 and describes how Edom will be annihilated.

-- Verses 10-14 reveal why Edom will be annihilated.
+- Obadiah 10-14 reveal why Edom will be annihilated.

-- Two verses (15-16) make up the fourth section, which I have entitled, "Edom and the Day of the Lord."
+- Two verses (Obadiah 15-16) make up the fourth section, which I have entitled, "Edom and the Day of the Lord."

-- Finally, verses 17-21 describe Israel's complete triumph over Edom.
+- Finally, Obadiah 17-21 describe Israel's complete triumph over Edom.

 As we go through, we will identify a peculiar theme for each section and see that it is, then, revealed and interpreted by other scriptural references.
 This will help us in our understanding of the message encapsulated in the book of Obadiah.